-If this letter is unable to be delivered by the United States Postal Service, the application will be rejected and the household will be removed from the waiting list.
+If this letter is unable to be delivered by the United States Postal Service, the owner/agent will attempt to contact the only the applicant one (1) time via telephone and/or electronic communication if applicable.
+If after seventy-two (72) hours have passed and the owner/agent has not received a response form the applicant, the application will be rejected and the household will be removed from the waiting list.